 Over the last eight months I've had the absolute honor of working with Lion Brand Yarn on some super fun collaborations.
 One of my favorite parts about the Lion Brand Yarn Company is their mission statement - to create a more colorful, connected, and giving world.
 How wonderful is that?!
 Founded in 1878, LBY is the oldest yarn producer in the United States and still a family-owned business, now in its fifth generation.
 They have always been passionate about giving back and educating people on the benefits of yarn crafting.
 They have partnered with Warm Up America and other charities that accept hand knitted and crocheted items, donated yarn for use in public exhibits and museums, and helped raise over $1,700,000 for the St. Jude Children’s Research Hospital through the sales of their yarns with spokeswoman Vanna White.
 In short, this is a company with which I am SO PROUD to work.

 To celebrate giving back, Lion Brand has assembled a super team of 15 inspirational knitwear bloggers and designers, including yours truly, to design simple, creative patterns that you can craft to make an impact on real people in need.
-As a Yarn Hero, I've designed a free pattern available here on my site as well as on Ravelry, that I encourage you to download and use to make a special handmade gift for someone in need.
+As a Yarn Hero, I've designed a free pattern available here on my blog (or purchase a printable, ad-free PDF here), that I encourage you to download and use to make a special handmade gift for someone in need.
 Whether it's donated to a major organization like Warm Up America or a local church or shelter, gifting a hand knit or crocheted item to someone in need is one of the best acts of kindness.
 It's always a good time to give, but particularly as it starts to get colder in many parts of the world and as the holiday season is approaching.

 The pattern I've designed is called the Frozen Lake Infinity Scarf and it is made using Lion Brand Wool-Ease Tonal.
 You can wear it just draped open to add an extra layer to the chest or double it up to keep your neck and head extra warm.
 The design was inspired by the feeling of ice skating on a lake as a child.
 That sensation of freedom and excitement and happiness in the cold air.
 Twirling in circles and laughing and gliding.
 That image just seemed like such a cheerful, innocent idea and I wanted the scarf to reflect that.
 I added a sprinkling of bobbles onto it for extra pops of joy and cozy and to represent snowballs and big fluffy snowflakes.